theopensystemslab/digital-planning-data-schemas/README.md

    `http://theopensystemslab.github.io/digital-planning-data-schemas/<VERSION>/schema.json`

-1. Clone this repository and reference the local schema files programmatically in your own code using tools that support JSON schema validation
+1. Clone this repository and reference the local schema files programmatically in your own code using tools that support JSON Schema validation

 For more detailed info on integrating and validating schemas, please refer to the examples and tests in this repo.

 ## Repository structure

-`/examples`: Examples of valid payloads for each application type supported by the JSON schema
+`/examples`: Examples of valid payloads for each application type supported by this specification.

-`/schema`: The main JSON schema file.
+`/schema`: The main JSON Schema file.
 The `main` branch of this repo will reflect the `@next` version, while historic versions are documented and released on the `dist` branch.

-`/types`: TypeScript interfaces used to generate the JSON schema.
+`/types`: TypeScript interfaces used to generate the JSON Schema.

-`/tests`: Test suites to ensure that the generated schemas and example payloads are valid, accurate, and capable of handling different scenarios.
+`/tests`: Test suites to ensure that the generated schema and example payloads are valid, accurate, and capable of handling different scenarios.

 ## Installation